ubccr/xdmod/docs/install-source.md

     # cp /opt/xdmod/etc/logrotate.d/xdmod /etc/logrotate.d/xdmod

 The directories where these files are needed may differ depending on your operating system.

-By default, the Apache configuration creates a virtual host on port 8080.
+The Apache configuration file is an example template.
+This template will need to be edited to specify site-specific parameters such as the SSL certificate paths and server name.
+See the [Apache Configuration Guide](configuration.html#apache-configuration) for details.

 Shred Data
 ----------